Big, practical and efficient but getting ancient now

 - Reasonable standard equipment and value

-Not being as modern as many rivals does at least make the Peugeot Boxer light, which is good news for running costs.
+Not being as modern as many rivals does at least make the Peugeot Boxer light in weight, which is good news for running costs.

 Peugeot Boxer mpg